Segmented strings and holography: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004, and by the National Research Development and Innovation Office of Hungary within the Quantum Technology National Excellence Program (Project No. 2017-1.2.1-NKP-2017-0001).
-It was also supported by the \'UNKP-22-2-III-BME-3 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Developement and Innovation Fund.
+It was also supported by the \'UNKP-22-2-III-BME-3 and \'UNKP-23-3-I-BME-68 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
+One of us (P.L.) would like to express his gratitude for the warm hospitality at the Universite de Technologie Belfort Montbeliard, and the award of a guest professorship.